gatling/gatling/src/sphinx/quickstart.rst

 To test the performance of this application, we will create scenarios representative of what really happens when users navigate it.

 Here is what we think a real user would do with the application:
   #.
-A user arrives on the application.
+A user arrives at the application.
   #.
 The user searches for 'macbook'.
   #.
-The user opens one of the related model.
+The user opens one of the related models.
   #.
 The user goes back to home page.
   #.
 The user iterates through pages.
   #.
 The user creates a new model.